 What Are the Best Exercises for Flat Feet?

-Flat feet — or “fallen arches” — are more common than many people realise.
-Some people are born with a low arch, while others develop it later in life due to posture changes, injuries, muscle weakness, or simply spending long hours on their feet.
-Whether flat feet cause discomfort depends on how well the surrounding muscles are supporting the arch.
+Flat feet — also known as “fallen arches” — are more common than many people realise.
+Some people are born with a low arch, while others develop flat feet later in life due to posture changes, injuries, muscle weakness, or spending long hours on their feet.
+Whether flat feet cause discomfort often depends on how well the surrounding muscles are supporting the arch.

-The good news?
-Most people can improve strength, stability, and comfort through the right exercises.
+The good news is that the best exercises for flat feet can help improve strength, stability, and comfort.
 Just like any other part of your body, the feet respond well to targeted training.
-Strengthening the muscles in and around the arch can help reduce over-pronation, improve your walking pattern, and relieve strain on the ankles, knees, and even lower back.
+When done consistently, exercises for flat feet can strengthen the muscles that support the arch, reduce over-pronation, improve walking patterns, and ease strain on the ankles, knees, and even the lower back.

-Below, we explore a range of exercises that help support healthy foot mechanics and may improve the way the arch functions over time.
+Below, we explore a range of flat feet exercises that support healthy foot mechanics and may improve how the arch functions over time.

 Why Exercises Matter for Flat Feet